s1ddh3sh/huffcompress-rs/README.md

-# Huffman Coding Example in Rust
+# Huffman Based Encoding in Rust

 A text file compression and extraction tool in Rust using Huffman coding algorithm.
 Two approaches included: words(using individual word frequencies) & chars(using individual character frequencies) based; to test the speed, efficiency, losslessness.